bcrafton/ssdfa/README.md

 # Direct Feedback Alignment with Sparse Connections for Local Learning

-This is the github page for the results and code to reproduce the results for "Direct Feedback Alignment with Sparse Connections for Local Learning" (arxivs link).
+This is the github page for the results and code to reproduce the results for "Direct Feedback Alignment with Sparse Connections for Local Learning" (https://arxiv.org/abs/1903.02083).
 The main concept for this work is using Feedback Alignment (https://www.nature.com/articles/ncomms13276) and a extremely sparse matrix to reduce datamovement by orders of magnitude while enabling bio-plausible learning.

 ## Getting Started